ietf-wg-acme/acme/draft-ietf-acme-acme.md

 key, there MUST be a "jwk" field.

 For all other requests, there MUST be a "kid" field.
-This field must contain the account URI received by POSTing to the new-account resource.
+This field must contain the account URL received by POSTing to the new-account resource.

 Note that authentication via signed JWS request bodies implies that GET requests are not authenticated.
 Servers MUST NOT respond to GET requests for resources